 - The FAFSA application has estimated information.

-- The Financial Aid Office may select students for federal verification in connection with the review of an appeal.
+- LMU Financial Aid may select students for federal verification in connection with the review of an appeal.

 The links below provide details on what is required to complete federal verification.